karawin/Ka-Radio/README.md

 Autoplay check box<br/>
 "Now playing" removed, the title is now on the top of the page,<br/>
 A hardware panel can be built.
 See  ESP8266-WebRadio/Hardware/KiCAD/controles/controles.pdf ,<br/>
+If not used, ADC input must be grounded.<br/>
 Optimized software.<br/>
 <br/>
 This release is the end of the project.<br/>